christopherdurr/booknotes/blackswan.md

 There is a glorification of mediocrity in the United States

 Given the paucity of large deviations, their contribution to the total will be vanishingly small.

+## Chapter 16

+The fractal has numerical or statistical measures that are preserved across scales—the ratio is the same, unlike the Gaussian.

+It takes a long time for some fractal processes to reveal their properties, and you underestimate the severity of the shock

+A gray swan concerns modelable extreme events, a black swan is about unknown unknowns.

+It is contagion that determines the fate of a theory in social science, not its validity.